thephpleague/csv/README.md

 Highlights
 -------

+* Simple API
-* Easy reading/writing to CSV files in a memory efficient and scalable way
+* Read and Write to CSV documents in a memory efficient and scalable way
-* CSV manipulation using stream filters
+* Use SPL to interact with the CSV documents
-* Content filtering using PHP's SPL Iterators capabilities
+* Support PHP Stream filtering capabilities
-* Easy conversion in JSON, XML or HTML format
+* Transform CSV documents into popular format (JSON, XML or HTML)
 * Fully documented
+* Fully Unit tested
 * Framework-agnostic
 * Composer ready, [PSR-2] and [PSR-4] compliant